 - A description of the scene and suspects

 - A description of any vehicles involved in the incident especially a license plate number

-Security contacts the local police department for any actual or potential criminal offenses.
-The security officers are able to detain suspects but not able to make arrests.
-The arrest of suspects is via the Village of Bellevue Police Department or the Brown County Sherriff’s Department.
+Security may contact the local police department for any actual or potential criminal offenses.
+The security officers can detain suspects but are not able to make arrests.
+The arrest of suspects is via the Brown County Sherriff’s Department.

 Reporting Criminal Activity

 Contact security as soon as possible.
 Try to remember as much about the person as possible.
 Important characteristics to include: sex, race, hair color, length and texture, body size, clothing description, scars and other noticeable markings, mode of travel, type of vehicle, color, and license number.
 The campus will be searched immediately for suspects and neighboring police agencies will be notified.
 In many incidents, the victim may already know the name of the person committing the assault.

 If you see a suspicious person or suspicious activity:

 If you see suspicious situations, contact security at once.
 Do not approach the person yourself.
 Report the type of suspicious activity and give a general description of the subjects (number of persons, sex, race, dress, vehicle, and location).